nahidmbstu/FullStackEngineerChallenge/README.md

 # this is the pay pay code Challenge repo

+Here is Demo Application of a Review System.
+Admin will Add Employees and Employees will Give review feedBack about Other Employee's work

+The Purpose of this Challenge is to build a fullstack system to demo Both front end and backend work.
+Here react js useds as front end, and Express js to build a backend system. there is room for Further development.

 # Prerequisites

 **_ before Run, install node js, npm, mongodb in your machine _**